 Where you receive your care matters.
 Duke University Hospital is proud of our team and the exceptional care they provide.
-They are why our rheumatology program is nationally ranked, and the highest ranked program in North Carolina, according to U.S. News & World Report for 2020–2021.
+They are why our rheumatology program is rated as high performing among the nation's top hospitals, according to US News & World Report for 2021–2022.

 Experienced Myositis Care

 A Team Approach to Care

 Because myositis can be associated with other conditions, you may work with a team of experts including rheumatologists, pulmonologists, and neurologists.
 They work together to develop an effective treatment plan for you and help you manage your condition.